actonlang/acton/docs/git-feature-workflow.md

 ## Rebasing your local feature branch

-- If the `main` branch has had updates since your branched out your feature branch, you might get a conflict when trying to merge your feature branch back into `main`
+- If the `main` branch has had updates since you branched out your feature branch, you might get a conflict when trying to merge your feature branch back into `main`
 - Fix this by rebasing your feature branch on the new main